-The Wood Gun is to run a cool down cycle after actively firing.
-When the boiler has been operating for a period of six minutes or more, the fuel inside will begin pyrolysis.
+The Wood Gun is to run a cool down cycle.
+When the boiler is operating for a period of six minutes or more, the fuel inside will begin pyrolysis.
 In the design of the Wood Gun, the boiler will use this process to produce heat efficiently.
 When the boiler reaches the operation temperature limit, it will shut down and enter into a dormant state.
 At this point, there are combustible gases in the fire box.
 Allow the Wood Gun fifteen minute cool down cycle.
 The cool down cycle begins as soon as the boiler shuts down and should last for fifteen minutes.
-During this period, the boiler should not be started.
-Always aim to avoid such mid-burn off cycles, by only adding the amount of wood that matches your requirement for heat in zones plus what can be absorbed by thermal storage.
+During this period, the boiler should be started.